jimnarey/dell_inspiron_3000_ubuntu_install/README.md

 The one major thing which doesn't work out of the box.
 To get it working:

-- Some more packages needed:
+- Some more packages are needed:

     `sudo apt install pm-utils hibernate`